jezevec10/jstris-guide/usermode.md

 You can also set other stats that will be shown in the leaderboard, but won't be used for placing players on the leaderboard.

-There's also an option to save scores on a game over too - useful for survival or endurance-style modes.
+There's also an option to save scores on game over - useful for survival or endurance-style modes.

 # Usermode peculiarities